harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

 The problem description in `problem.pdf` contains the submission/deadline date before which a final solution of the problem must be submitted.

 Always keep the local BACPtools problem folder, because using that we can easily change and test the problem before exporting to DOMjudge.
 This folder is the leading folder in this process!

+**IMPORTANT**: the **name** of the problem is on import to DOMjudge set to value of the `name` field in `problem.yaml`.
+The basename of the zipfile is used  as the problem **shortname**.
+See https://www.domjudge.org/snapshot/manual/problem-format.html).
+The command `bt zip -f` creates a zipfile with its basename set to directory name of the problem.
+Using directory name and the basename of a zipfile is a very implicit way of configuring the shortname of the problem.
+I rather would have preferred that there was a special shortname field in the `problem.yaml` config file.

+**KISS**:  To prevent any confusion I advise to always set the (long)name and shortname of the problem the same.
+That is use the same name for the problem's directory, and its derivated zipfile, setting the problem's shortname, as for the name field in the `problem.yaml` config file, setting the problem's (long)name.

 #### Add problem to the course

+##### create practicing problem from grading problem
 As explained before we need to import the problem twice:

   1. One version **for grading** containing both the public and secret samples.
 The judging is set to be done **none-lazy**, meaning all samples are evaluated.
 This folder is the leading problem folder.